-When you request a physical item (for example, print books and magazines, DVDs and console games), you can select a library where you want to pick it up from.
+When you request a physical item such as print books, magazines and DVDs, you can select a library where you want to pick it up from.
 If we have your email address, you will receive an email notification when the item is ready to pick up.

 Bring your library card with you when you collect your item at your pick up location.
 Go to the designated request pickup section of the library.

-If you are an eMember and want to borrow a print book, go to your selected library for pick-up and speak to one of our staff to extend your membership to include physical items.
+If you're an eMember and want to borrow a print book, go to your selected library for pick-up and speak to one of our staff to extend your membership to include physical items.
 You will need to bring photo ID.

 Access material from other libraries in New Zealand or overseas through our inter-library loan service.

-There is a charge for this service.
-For more information, check our Fees and charges.
+There's a charge for this service.
+For more information, take a look at our Fees and charges.
 Go to Fees and charges page

 You can return an item to

 any of our libraries, regardless of where you picked it up.
 Simply put the item inside the return chute whether the library is open or closed.

-If you have provided us your email address, you will receive an email reminder three days before physical items are due.
+If you have provided us with your email address, you will receive an email reminder three days before physical items are due.

 Items returned after hours will be recorded as returned on the day prior to the library opening.